Kelly Touhey-Childress named Chief Operating Officer

 Return

-Manchester resident Dr. Lowell ''Chris'' Matthews is an associate professor of Global Business and Leadership at Southern New Hampshire University (SNHU) and director of the University Honors Program.
-During his tenure at SNHU he has developed courses on white privilege, workplace diversity, and gender equity.
+Manchester resident Dr. Lowell ''Chris'' Matthews is Professor, Organizational Leadership, Southern NH University; During his tenure at SNHU he has developed courses on white privilege, workplace diversity, and gender equity.
 His area of expertise includes leadership, human resources, and strategic management.
 Matthews keeps active in the community by volunteering with Big Brothers Big Sisters of New Hampshire, City Year, and the Granite YMCA.
 He has served as chair of the board for DreamCatchers NH.
-He serves on the Board of Directors and Investment Committee for the Endowment for Health.
+He serves as Vice Chair on the Board of Directors and Investment Committee for the Endowment for Health and as Board Member NH Black Heritage Trail.

 Prior to relocating to Manchester, NH, Dr. Matthews served as the director of fundraising events for the AIDS Foundation of Chicago and as an adjunct professor at Roosevelt University.
 Matthews completed his Bachelor of Business Administration in Business Management at the University of Delaware, his Master of Business Administration at Roosevelt University and his Doctor of Business Administration from Argosy University.